Professional brand and networking Building Your Personal Brand

 Why Only Looking Good When Job Hunting Fails

 This leads to a situation where people only remember what you did recently.
 If you haven't shown growth in the last six months, you're considered old news.
 If you only polish your image when looking for a job, you are fighting how people think, and you have to start from zero.
-In today's world, your skills become old news faster than ever.
+Skills become old news faster than ever.
+According to a 2025 report by DSMN8 covering 800+ hiring professionals, 80% of recruiters say personal branding plays a significant role in their evaluation of candidates — meaning the gap between "talented but invisible" and "hired" is often visibility, not ability.

 The Plan for Staying Relevant (Continuity Protocol)